 Here is an example:

 // create a new element const elem = document.createElement('p') // add text elem.innerText = 'I am a software engineer.' // grab target element reference const target = document.querySelector('#intro') // insert the element after target element target.parentNode.insertBefore(elem, target.nextSibling)

 insertBefore() method works in all modern and old browsers, including Internet Explorer 6 and higher.

 If you want to insert an HTML string after a certain element in the DOM, use the

 insertAdjacentHTML() instead, like below:

 insertAdjacentHTML() method automatically parses the given string as HTML and inserts the resulting elements into the DOM tree at the given position.
-Take a look at this guide to learn more about it.
+Read this guide to learn more about it.

 ES6 introduced a new method called

 after() to insert an element right after an existing node in the DOM.
 Just call this method on the element you want to insert an element after, and pass the new element as an argument:

 // insert the element after the target element target.after(elem)